aclark4life/plock/README.rst

 Plock is a Plone Installer for the Pip-loving Crowd

-..
-Note:: Installing Plone with Plock requires an internet connection.
-If you want to install Plone offline, try `Plone's Unified Installer <http://plone.org/download>`_.

 Installation
 ------------

 ..
+Note:: Installing Plone with Plock requires an internet connection.
+If you want to install off-line, try the `Unified Installer <http://plone.org/download>`_.

-Note:: Plock supports the latest release (and only the latest release) of Plone, currently Plone 4.3.
+..
+Note:: Plock supports the latest release (and only the latest release) of Plone, currently: Plone 4.3.

 Installing and running Plone with Plock looks like this::